Frequently Asked Questions

 No. Blue Mirror does not use any facial or visual recognition.
 Some organisations may enable users to identify themselves by showing a special QR code, or by typing their employee ID.

-Does Blue Mirror store any of the videos or photos
+Does Blue Mirror store any videos or photos

 No. Blue Mirror does not store or record any photos or videos of any of its sessions.
 No images or videos are transmitted over the network either.